Torbuntu/fl-studio-linux-setup/README.md

 #### Notes:
 - As of Apr 5th, 2025 I recommend using 10.1 if you use Kron4ek.
 Anything newer seems to cause broken links for the user directory.
+- (Apr 10th, 2025) I tested kron4ek 10.5 staging and it works so far without the problems I saw previously.
 - You may need/want to enable Pre-Release versions under General -> Advanced.

 ## DLL Components